steadicat/grindelwald/README.md

 Grindelwald automatically tracks dependencies between your functions and only performs the minimal amount of computation when updates happen.

-Grindelwald can replace [RxJS](https://github.com/Reactive-Extensions/RxJS) and [Bacon](https://github.com/baconjs/bacon.js/), except it's a tiny library that lets just write plain JS functions.
+Grindelwald can replace [RxJS](https://github.com/Reactive-Extensions/RxJS) and [Bacon](https://github.com/baconjs/bacon.js/), except it's a tiny library that lets you write plain JS functions.
 You don't need to learn a whole new library to perform standard operations.

 Grindelwald is perfect for memoizing functions that compute derived data from your Redux stores, similar to [Reselect](https://github.com/reactjs/reselect).

-##Examples
+## Examples

 ```js
 import {reactive} from 'grindelwald';